mattwatts/PhaseSpace/README.md

 ## Included Files

 The app includes 8d to 14d phase space objects.
+Each included phase space file has every possible solution for a problem with that dimensionalidy.
+The 8d phase space has 2^8=256 solutions.
+The 14d phase space has 2^14=16384 solutions.
 Also included is the R code to generate 3d to 14d phase space object.
+The 14d phase space took a really long time to run.
 Above 14d, my computer ran out of memory with 64gb or RAM.
+It would be faster and more efficient to generate these in another language but I haven't had time to write the code yet.